-Can I use a 3500mAh battery with a 3400mAh battery?Updated 6 months ago
+Can I use a 3500mAh battery with a 3400mAh battery?Updated a year ago

 No, it is always best to use batteries that have the same capacity as one another when operating a flashlight that requires more than one battery.

 The mAh, or milliamp, level of the battery is the indication of its capacity.
 When a flashlight uses multiple batteries, it pulls and equal amount of energy from each battery at the same time.